 For the full text of 2 C.F.R.
-Appendix II to Part 200, please refer to appendix F on page 66 of this Application Guide.
+Appendix II to Part 200, please refer to the appendices of this guide.

 XII.
-Prior approval, planning, and reporting of conference/meetings/training costs -not applicable under CHP
+Prior Approval, Planning, and Reporting of Conference/Meetings/Training Costs- Not applicable under CHP

 XIII.
-Curriculum development-not applicable under CHP
+Curriculum Development-Not applicable under CHP

 XIV.
-Restrictions on internal confidentiality agreements
+Restrictions on Internal Confidentiality Agreements

-Recipients, subrecipients, or entities that receive a contract or subcontract with any funds under this award, may not require any employee or contractor to sign an internal confidentiality agreement or statement that prohibits or otherwise restricts the lawful reporting waste, fraud, or abuse to an investigative or law enforcement representative of a federal department or agency authorized to receive such information.
+Recipients, subrecipients, or entities that receive a contract or subcontract with any funds under this award, may not require any employee or contractor to sign an internal confidentiality agreement or statement that prohibits or otherwise restricts the lawful reporting of waste, fraud, or abuse to an investigative or law enforcement representative of a federal department or agency authorized to receive such information.
+Consolidated Appropriations Act, 2019, Public Law 116-6, Division D, Title VII, Section 742.

 XV.
-Mandatory disclosure
+Mandatory Disclosure

 Recipients and subrecipients are required to timely disclose in writing to the COPS Office or pass-through entity, as applicable, all federal criminal law violations involving fraud, bribery, or gratuity that may potentially affect the awarded federal funding.
-Recipients agree to report certain civil, criminal, or administrative proceedings in SAM, if it received an award with the Term and Condition for Recipient Integrity and Performance Matters as outlined in 2 C.F.R.
+Recipients that receive an award over \$500,000 agree to report certain civil, criminal, or administrative proceedings in SAM, and are required to comply with the Term and Condition for Recipient Integrity and Performance Matters as outlined in 2 C.F.R.
 Part 200, Appendix XII to Part 200.
-Failure to make required disclosures can result in any of the remedies, including suspension and debarment, described in 2C.F.R. § 200.238.
+Failure to make required disclosures can result in any of the remedies, including suspension and debarment, described in 2 C.F.R. § 200.338.